seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 not me, nor I him: he hath neither Latin, French,
 nor Italian, and you will come into the court and
 swear that I have a poor pennyworth in the English.
-He is a proper man’s picture, but, alas, who can
+He is a proper man's picture, but, alas, who can
 converse with a dumb-show?
 How oddly he is suited!
 I think he bought his doublet in Italy, his round
 hose in France, his bonnet in Germany and his